-I recently took a “Managing With Influence” class from Jeffrey Pfeffer, professor of organizational behavior at Stanford University, and author of a book subtitled “Profiting from Evidence-Based Management.”
-During the class, Professor Pfeffer claimed that layoffs do not improve financial performance, except in the very short run.
+Years ago, I took a class called “Managing With Influence” from Jeffrey Pfeffer, professor of organizational behavior at Stanford University and author of the book subtitled “Profiting from Evidence-Based Management.”
+During the class, Professor Pfeffer claimed layoffs do not improve financial performance – except in the very short term.
 He based this on a careful analysis of multiple studies over a wide range of economic environments.

 - Layoffs do not result in higher stock prices, either immediately or over time.